himselfv/anidbtool/Release/readme.txt

 Naturally, you might want to always MYLIST EDIT files instead of MYLIST ADDing them, because that way you transparently update those files you have already added before.
 But there's a trick.
 Documentation lies: in fact MYLIST EDIT does not add new files, although it certainly reports them as "MYLIST ENTRY EDITED".
 In other words, with /edit enabled you will only edit those files you have already added and will not add those you haven't added yet.
 What's worse, you won't even know which files were successfully edited, and which were ignored because they weren't in MYLIST: they will all just return "MYLIST ENTRY EDITED".

 The solution is to use /autoedit or set AutoEditExisting in the configuration file to True.
 In this case anidb tool will first issue a MYLIST ADD request for every file, and if it returns "FILE ALREADY IN MYLIST", another request to MYLIST EDIT the file will be issued.
-This, of course, comes with a cost of having an additional two second wait delay for every file you re-send to anidb.
+This, of course, comes with a cost of having additional two second wait for every file you re-send to anidb.

 File Cache
 ===================
 Anidb tool supports File Cache.
-This feature drastically reduces the number of requests to Anidb and the time spent in hashing if you rehash the files you've hashed already.
-Basically, with File Cache enabled, for files you've already hashed and whose state weren't changed since that time, Anidb tool will only hash the first chunk (~10Mb) of the file and will not issue any requests to Anidb.
+This feature drastically reduces the number of requests to Anidb and the time spent in hashing if you rehash the files you've hased already.
+With File Cache enabled, for files you've already hashed and whose state weren't changed since that time, Anidb tool will only hash the first chunk (~10Mb) of the file and will not issue any requests to Anidb.

 More specifically, the partial hashing scheme works by hashing only the first chunk of the file (this is called the Lead Hash) and then looking in the File Cache for files with the same Lead Hash.
 If such files are found, their complete hash is taken from the File Cache instead of recalculating it from the scratch.

 This scheme has a potential drawback: if you leave the first chunk of the file unchanged but still change the subsequent chunks, the file will still hash to the same Lead Hash and thus resolve to the same File Cache record.
-In other words, anidb tool will NOT see the changes you introduced to the file, and will continue to believe this is the same old file which hashes to the same old complete hash.
+In other words, anidb tool will NOT see the changes you have introduced to the file, and will continue to believe this is the same old file which hashes to the same old complete hash.

-This situation is rare with video files though, since it's rare for an end user to edit a video file you hash for anidb anyway, and even if you edit the file, you usually change it's header too, thus changing the first chunk and making it clear to anidb the file was changed.
-But still, keep this in mind.
-If you REALLY, POSITIVELY need a true hash of the file, use the "/-usecachedhashes" option as described in the Syntax section.
+This situation is rare with video files though, since it's uncommon for anyone to edit a video file you hash for anidb, and even if you edit the file you usually change it's header too, thus changing the first chunk and making it clear to anidb tool that the file was changed.
+Still, keep this in mind.
+If you really, POSITIVELY need a true hash of the file, use the "/-usecachedhashes" option as described in the Syntax section.

 File Cache can also reduce the number of requests to anidb.
 This is done in the following way.
 When you MYLIST ADD or MYLIST EDIT a file first, if UpdateCache is enabled as described in the Configuration section, anidb tool will save a record in the file cache, keeping track of anidb's State and Watched params.
 If, on the next occasion, you try to MYLIST ADD or MYLIST EDIT the same file again and you have IgnoreUnchangedFiles enabled, anidb tool will compare your new State and Watched params to the ones it saved, and if the tool sees no changes, it will not issue the same request again.